If you have heartburn and mention it to your doctor, what will you get? Likely you will be put on an antacid, or acid-suppressive therapy (AST).

 It eventually grows into a chronic gastric valve disruption at the other end of this timeline.
 This is still treatable, but best to be personally coached through it since it is on the other end of the timeline.

-If we are truly interested in preventative medicine, we nip this in the bud!
+If you’re truly interested in preventative medicine, nip this problem in the bud!
 If you have bloating, belching, stomach pain, occasional heartburn, please read on.

 OK, Julia, I get it!
 Now, what do I do?